About cgroup v2

 - If you run cAdvisor as a stand-alone DaemonSet for monitoring pods and containers, update it to v0.43.0 or later.

-- If you use JDK, prefer to use JDK 11.0.16 and later or JDK 15 and later, which fully support cgroup v2.
+- If you deploy Java applications, prefer to use versions which fully support cgroup v2:

 Identify the cgroup version on Linux Nodes

 The cgroup version depends on the Linux distribution being used and the